 How We Achieved The Excellence In Regeneration Nomination

-Part of our Dumfries & Galloway Regeneration projects see’s The Association providing project management support to the Lockerbie Old School SCIO to develop proposals and secure funding to refurbish the former Dryfesdale Public Old School building.
-Erected in 1875 it has been at the heart of the local community for over 140 years and in 1988, during the Lockerbie Disaster, the school building was home to the investigation HQ.
+Part of our Dumfries & Galloway Regeneration see’s The Association giving project management support to the Lockerbie Old School SCIO.
+This is to create plans and secure funds to refurbish the former Dryfesdale Public Old School building.
+Built in 1875 it has been at the heart of the local area for over 140 years.
+In 1988, during the Lockerbie Disaster, the school building was home to the investigation HQ.

-The Group acquired the building via an asset transfer from Dumfries and Galloway Council in 2020.
-Working in partnership with the Old School Committee and Dumfries and Galloway Council the aim is to create a new Community Wellbeing Centre which will provide exciting new meeting, cultural, training and business space within Lockerbie Town Centre.
+The Group got the building via an asset move from Dumfries and Galloway Council in 2020.
+Working with the Old School Committee and Dumfries and Galloway Council the aim is to create a new Community Centre.
+This will give exciting new meeting, cultural, training and business space within Lockerbie Town Centre.

-As part of the development the Association is also developing proposals for a number of residential units for residents with additional support needs which would also be located on the site.
-We are working together to raise a funding package of more than £4m from a range of public and Trust funders for the new Centre, with the aim that the project could go on site in 2022.
+The Association is also developing proposals for a number of residential units for residents with extra support needs.
+This would also be found on the site.
+We are raising a funds package of £4m from a range of public and Trust funders for the Centre.
+The aim is that the project could go on site in 2022.

-The award winners will be announced on the 25th November 2021 at the event, which will be held at the Double Tree by Hilton Hotel, Glasgow.
+The award winners will be announced on the 25th November 2021.
+The event will be held at the Double Tree by Hilton Hotel, Glasgow.

 “CHA has transformed a previously derelict housing site into a stylish, modern housing development warmly welcomed by the community.
 The Lockerbie Old School Committee are excited to be partnering with CHA on our project.
 Their expertise, community focus and dedication to create positive change are second to none”.

 “Building new homes , regenerating communities and helping to build new futures for people and communities.
 Thats what we are all about.
 We are more than just a landlord making its communities better places.”